ovidr/Bioinformatics.jl/README.md

 ## Motivation

-I started some bioinformatics courses on Coursera and decided to helper functions for it and http://rosalind.info problems.
+I started some bioinformatics courses on Coursera and decided to write helper functions for it and http://rosalind.info problems.

 ## Contribute